 - Data Duplication: It is always better to have data duplication over joins in Cassandra as it helps efficiently support different queries over the same data.

-Based on the data modeling principles, mapping rules are defined to carry out the transition from a conceptual data model to a logical data model
+Based on the data modelling principles, mapping rules are defined to carry out the transition from a conceptual data model to a logical data model.

 - Entities and Relationships: Entity and relationship types map to tables, while entities and relationships map to table rows.

 - Equality Search Attributes: Equality search attributes are used at the columns containing the primary key to participate in the equality search.